appjitsu/ecocast/packages/types/README.md

 # Shared TypeScript Types (@repo/types)

-This package defines shared TypeScript types and interfaces used across the EcoCast monorepo, ensuring consistency between the API (`@repo/api`), frontend applications (`@repo/web`), and potentially other packages.
+This package defines shared TypeScript types, interfaces, and Data Transfer Objects (DTOs) used across the EcoCast monorepo, ensuring consistency between the API (`@repo/api`), frontend applications (`@repo/web`), and potentially other packages.
+It may also utilize [Zod](https://zod.dev/) for schema validation definitions within the types.

 ## Purpose

-- Provide a single source of truth for data structures.
+- Provide a single source of truth for data structures and API contracts.
 - Enable type safety across different parts of the application stack.
 - Reduce duplication of type definitions.